ifandelse/writing/techpro/5 patterns to know for async/post.md

 ##Callback Conclusion
 ###Pros

-####Simplicity
-Callbacks are simple!
+* **Simplicity** - Callbacks are simple!
 (The caveat being that you are responsible for maintaining the correct context, if needed.)
 You pass a function, it gets invoked at some point in the future.

-####Lightweight
-No extra libs required.
+* **Lightweight** - No extra libs required.
 Functions-as-first-class-citizens is built into the language.
 No need for additional code to make it work.

 ###Cons

-#####Can Be An Insufficient Abstraction
-Sometimes you need additional 'sugar'.
+* **Can Be An Insufficient Abstraction** - Sometimes you need additional 'sugar'.
 This is where patterns 4-5 will come into play, each build upon the foundation of callbacks in different ways.

-#####Complex When Nested
-Callbacks are difficult to read, debug and maintain when deeply nested.
-The goto-example these days to describe this problem is "the pyramid of doom":
+* **Complex When Nested** - Callbacks are difficult to read, debug and maintain when deeply nested.
+The goto-example these days to describe this problem is "the pyramid of doom".
+Let's take a look...

 ```
 var allTheCustomerThings;